ashrafhesham92/7aflat/README.md

 # 7aflat
-api for the upcoming 7aflat ap
+api for the upcoming 7aflat application